Bill Goldsworthy: Playing career

 Signed by the Boston Bruins of the NHL as a teenager, Goldsworthy played his junior days with the Bruins' Ontario Hockey Association affiliate Niagara Falls Flyers, a powerful team with future NHL stars Derek Sanderson, Bernie Parent, Jean Pronovost, Don Marcotte, Doug Favell and Rosaire Paiement among numerous others.
-Even with such a strong squad, Goldsworthy finished second and third in team scoring his final two seasons with the club, en route to a Memorial Cup finals appearance in 1963 and winning it outright in 1965 in a series marked by brawls and suspensions.
+Even with such a strong squad, Goldsworthy finished second and third in the team scoring his final two seasons with the club, en route to a Memorial Cup finals appearance in 1963 and winning it outright in 1965 in a series marked by brawls and suspensions.
 The latter season saw Goldsworthy's NHL debut, playing two scoreless games with the Bruins.

-Goldsworthy's first two NHL goals came on December 12, 1965 in Boston's 5-3 loss to Detroit at Boston Garden.
+Goldsworthy's first two NHL goals came on December 12, 1965, in Boston's 5–3 loss to Detroit at Boston Garden.

-With big league jobs tight in the days of the Original Six, Goldsworthy served a minor league apprenticeship the next two seasons, playing with the Oklahoma City Blazers of the Central Hockey League and the Buffalo Bisons of the American Hockey League between occasional callups to Boston.
+With big league jobs tight in the days of the Original Six, Goldsworthy served a minor league apprenticeship the next two seasons, playing with the Oklahoma City Blazers of the Central Hockey League and the Buffalo Bisons of the American Hockey League between occasional call-ups to Boston.

 As it did with many other players, league expansion in 1967 gave Goldsworthy a full-time spot in the NHL.
-Drafted in the midrounds by the Minnesota North Stars, he became an immediate starter, showing his promise in the playoffs in Minnesota's debut season, scoring eight goals and fifteen points in fourteen games as the North Stars came within a game of reaching the Stanley Cup finals.
-His true break-out season came in 1970, when he scored 36 goals to begin a stretch where, teamed with skilled playmakers such as Dennis Hextall and Jude Drouin, he scored thirty or more goals in five of the next six seasons to become the North Stars' first great scoring star.
+Drafted in the mid-rounds by the Minnesota North Stars, he became an immediate starter, showing his promise in the playoffs in Minnesota's debut season, scoring eight goals and fifteen points in fourteen games as the North Stars came within a game of reaching the Stanley Cup finals.
+His true break-out season came in 1969–70, when he scored 36 goals to begin a stretch where teamed with skilled playmakers such as Dennis Hextall and Jude Drouin, he scored thirty or more goals in five of the next six seasons to become the North Stars' first great scoring star.

-His best offensive season was the 1974 season, when he set career highs in goals with 48 and points with 74, which saw him just missing a nomination to the Second All-Star Team at right wing.
+His best offensive season was the 1973–74 season, when he set career highs in goals with 48 and points with 74, which saw him just missing a nomination to the Second All-Star Team at right wing.
 He cemented his popularity with Minnesota fans with the "Goldy Shuffle," a celebration Goldsworthy performed after each goal at home.
-Named team captain in 1975 after Ted Harris' trade, Goldsworthy served in that capacity for two seasons.
+Named team captain in 1974–75 after Ted Harris' trade, Goldsworthy served in that capacity for two seasons.

-By 1976, the North Stars were in a rebuilding mode, having failed to make the playoffs in three years.
-In a decline due to an alcoholism problem which would become chronic, Goldsworthy was dealt to the New York Rangers.
-Early the next season, his skills in a sharp decline, he was the first NHL player traded outright to a World Hockey Association squad, the Indianapolis Racers where he was player-coach.
-He was further dealt to the Edmonton Oilers for the 1979 season, where he played 17 games to finish out his playing career.
+By 1976–77, the North Stars were in a rebuilding mode, having failed to make the playoffs in three years.
+In a decline due to an alcoholism problem that would become chronic, Goldsworthy was dealt to the New York Rangers.
+Early the next season, his skills were in a sharp decline, he was the first NHL player traded outright to a World Hockey Association squad, the Indianapolis Racers where he was player-coach.
+He was further dealt to the Edmonton Oilers for the 1978–79 season, where he played 17 games to finish out his playing career; he scored his final goal as a professional player with a goal in Game 3 of the Avco Cup Finals.